michaelssavage/Sports-Goods-Shop/README.md

 1. I added a productId to the shop_data array items.
 2. I used Vite instead of Create React App as it's deprecated / not encouraged by React.
 3. Typescript can't be used but I added prop-types.
+4. If i'm going to be using react context, i wanted to use react-query for fetching from firebase.